TBSDrJ/Speed_Compare_Bernoulli/Bernoulli.md

 |nonzero |nonzero |gotta be nonzero|
 |zero    |anything|can't tell      |

 The bottom one is kind of unfortunate, and it does come up.
-In the cases where the fraction turns out to be zero mod $p$, this test is inconclusive.
+In the cases where the 3 powers part turns out to be zero mod $p$, this test is inconclusive.
 So we have similar theorems we can use that have the same kind of table of possibilities also when the tests are inconclusive:

 _Theorem 2 (Vandiver)_ If $p$ is prime, $p \geq 7$, $k \geq 1$, and $p-1$ does not divide $2k$, then: